-- seek capital appreciation; - seek investment exposure to the European equity market, excluding the United Kingdom.
-The investor should be aware that geographic concentration may add more volatility than a more broadly diversified portfolio; - seek investment exposure to small size European companies.
-The investor should be aware that there are certain risks associated with investing in smaller companies that may include greater market price volatility and greater vulnerability to fluctuations in the economic cycle; - seek an investment that promotes environmental and social characteristics; - can tolerate potentially high volatility in the value of their investment; - have a high level of risk tolerance commensurate with an investment in equity securities; - have a long-term investment horizon.
+- concentration may add more volatility than a more broadly diversified portfolio; - seek investment exposure to small size European companies.
+The investor should be aware that there are certain risks associated with investing in smaller companies that may include greater market price volatility and greater vulnerability to fluctuations in the economic cycle: - seek an investment that promotes environmental and social characteristics; - can tolerate potentially high volatility in the value of their investment; - have a high level of risk tolerance commensurate with an investment in equity securities; - have a long-term investment horizon.